danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 stripe listen --forward-to localhost:5000/hooks
 ```

 This creates a temporary additional webhook endpoint that forwards events to your local development server.
-It doesn't replace or interfere with any webhook endpoints you've already configured in the Stripe dashboard — those continue to receive events normally.
+It doesn't replace or interfere with any webhook endpoints you've already configured in the Stripe dashboard; those continue to receive events normally.
 The CLI just adds your local server as an extra destination.
 You see the events arrive in real time in your terminal.

 Together, these two tools were exactly what I needed.